DaveP80/codetrack-trading-cards/team-generator-spec.md

 ## Project Description
 Build an automated team formation tool to streamline the sprint team creation process.

+[VIDEO EXAMPLE](https://drive.google.com/file/d/18YJBZF9fcPqI_sU9NHRBvoj5nUzh9wQM/view?usp=sharing) - a possible example of what your program should do

 ## Core Requirements
 Your script needs to:
 1. Scrape all student names and total points from https://pursuit.codetrack.dev/ site from the `Chrome Browser`